Isode’s HF Vision, Road Map & Products

 - Provision of IP over HF services (e.g. Data/Web) in conformance with STANAG 5066

-The first four goals have been demonstrated as achievable, and the Isode solutions to support these are described below.
-The use of IP in the manner envisioned is not operationally viable.
-The issues with this are discussed below and an alternative viable approach is set out.
+These goals have been demonstrated as achievable, and the Isode solutions to support these are described below.

-Subsequent to the original BRE1TA, two key HF developments have occurred:
+Subsequent to the original BRE1TA concept, two key HF developments have occurred:

 - STANAG 5066 ed3 had introduced a framework for supporting multi-node networks and in particular Annex K (CSMA) and Annex L (Wireless Token Ring) that provide useful new capabilities for BRASS/BRE1TA type deployments.